A pre-workout supplement is almost standard for gym-goers these days.

 Q: Is pre-workout safe?

-A: The safety of a pre-workout is going to depend on the specific ingredients.
-The biggest potentially problematic pre-workout ingredients from a safety perspective are stimulants, which can range from garden-variety things like caffeine to more potent and also potentially more dangerous compounds like synephrine or bitter orange peel.
+A: Most pre-workout ingredients are safe, but the biggest risk comes from stimulants, which can range from garden-variety things like caffeine to more potent and also potentially more dangerous compounds like synephrine or bitter orange peel.

 Q: Are pre-workout supplements necessary?

-A: “Necessary” depends on your interpretation.
-If you just want to get a solid effort in at the gym, and aren’t looking to smash any records or push yourself up to your body’s physiological limit, a pre-workout is not going to be necessary to achieve your workout goals.
+A: If you just want to get a solid effort in at the gym, and aren’t looking to smash any records or push yourself up to your body’s physiological limit, a pre-workout is not going to be necessary to achieve your workout goals.

 Prime example?
 Early-morning gym sessions.
 If you are sleep-deprived but need to kick your body into high gear, a pre-workout supplement is one surefire way to do it.